rancher/terraform-provider-rancher2/docs/data-sources/catalog_v2.md

 # rancher2\_catalog\_v2 Data Source

 Use this data source to retrieve information about a Rancher2 catalog v2.
+Catalog v2 resource is available at Rancher v2.5.x and above.

 ## Example Usage